Barcelona Spain

 The building in the lower center of image # 1 (left side) is the Barcelona World Trade Center, shown in image # 2 (right side).

-NOTE: Images are the property of Cruise Mapper
+- Both of these images are the property of Cruise Mapper

 La Sagrada Familia Map

 Our first destination (after dropping off our luggage at the hotel) was the Sagrada Familia.
 The Familia is located 2.1 kilometers north-east of our hotel, and we could walk there all the way on the Carrer de Mallorca.
+Just about a 24 minute walk through some interesting areas of Barcelona.

 The Temple Expiatori de la Sagrada Família ("Expiatory Church of the Holy Family") is a large unfinished Roman Catholic church in Barcelona.
 Designed by Catalan architect Antoni Gaudí (1852–1926), his work on the building is part of a UNESCO World Heritage Site.
 In November 2010, Pope Benedict XVI consecrated the church and proclaimed it a minor basilica.